25 Amazing Navy Pier Chicago Attractions and Things To Do

 Visiting the People's Pier is more than just a stroll.
 Check out all these Navy Pier Chicago attractions, including museums, rides, and more.

-Navy Pier is free and open year-round, although some of the outdoor attractions are seasonal.
+Navy Pier is open year-round, with lots of free public programs, although some of the outdoor attractions are seasonal.

 Whether you’re looking for a family-friendly activity or the perfect Chicago date night, Navy Pier has you covered.